dluke2/CS-260-Web-Dev/README.md

 CSS:
 Making something visually appealing was difficult.
 I ended up just making a monstrosity to practice.
 However, I learned the value of understanding color combinations and proportions, as it was a lot more difficult than I expected to make something visually appealing.

+Simon CSS: Just getting a base for head, body, and footer are important.
+Once that is in place, everything should fit well.
+A good way to do this is to set the header and footer with flex: 0, and the body at flex: 1.
+Using bootstrap can make customization difficult.